 Both proposals focus on improved sustainability.
 This is part of our commitment to working towards a net-zero carbon Reading by 2030.

-Our bid is to the Government’s Round 2 Levelling Up Fund.
-If successful we will match-fund by 10% from our own capital investment fund.
+We will match-fund our award by 10% from our own capital investment fund.

-We have created some indicative designs and artist’s impressions.
+We have created some indicative designs and artist’s impressions which you can see below.
 We are emphasising that our proposals are still relatively early concepts.
-We are now very keen to hear from residents, including regular users of the Hexagon and Reading Central Library, partners and other organisations.

-There will be more chances for residents and stakeholders to feed into the design process if our bid is successful.
+There will be more chances for residents and stakeholders to feed into the design process as the project progresses.

 The Government’s £4.8 billion fund runs until 2024/25.
 The aim of the fund is to invest in infrastructure that improves everyday life for local residents.
 The grants support town centre and high street regeneration, local transport projects, and cultural and heritage assets.
 Find out more about the Levelling up Fund.